Code-Institute-Submissions/SOliv1-milestone2_NovResub/README.md

 I really hope to be able to iron these out in time hence the project being unfinished.
 I appear to have a lack of understanding on how to manipulate information in the making of the graphs and the calculations involved.
 Hence I having trouble making my graphs appear and despite the console addressing issues - I was unable to resolve them.
 (Although, I did manage to go through the course modules ok).
 Since I am currently  unable to master the making of my graphs and have run out of time - I have decided that I shall be submitting this project minus at least two of them.
 I hope that I shall be able to resolve these issues in future, as I move on in the course.

+#### Could not make the colours appear in barchart
+.colorAccessor(function (d) {
+            if (d.value > 12)   {
+                return "Country";
+            }
+             if (d.value > 9)   {
+                return "Continent";
+            }
+             if (d.value > 6)   {
+                return "test3";
+            }
+             if (d.value > 3)   {
+                return "test4";
+            }
+        })
+#### scatterplot
+Could not make the graph appear with the data for measurements of area and population and dimension - country.
+I tried different information from different datasets (see docs folder for ideas and wireframes and datasets), but only got into strife so went back to a basic dataset example.
+### barcharts2 and dashboard
+Ditto as above with scatterplot.
+I need to build a better understanding of the process of creating interactive dashboards as I like them and am determined to master this situation at some point.
+I feel that I am close but I am just not quite grasping it and am waiting for the "lightswitch to come on" so I finally figure them out.